“What the fuck?! What the fuck?!”

 “Or... maybe it was all three of you!
 I see that shit!
 Let’s all gang up on Andy!
 Let’s drive Andy crazy with pranks!
 Well, I swear to you right now, Tony.”
 Andy began walking backwards through the doorway, hands stuck firmly by his sides.
 “It’s not gonna work on me.”

-“Ok, cut!” said the producer.
-“Great work, Andy!
-We’ll have to trim out all the swearing and the aggression directed at Tony and Jean- remember, you guys are all friends- but we could definitely use it!”
+“Ok, cut!”
+Said the producer.
+“Good work, Andy.
+We’ll have to trim out all the swearing and the aggression directed at Tony and Jean- remember, you guys are all friends- but we could definitely use it.”

 “Don’t censor my art!”
-Andy’s muffled yell came from the next room.
+Andy’s muffled whine came from the next room.
 “That creepy mannequin you guys set up is totally gone now- how’d you even do that?
-You clearly put a lot of energy into pissing me off!”
+You clearly put a lot of time and energy into pissing me off!”

 Everyone ignored him.